radian628/unofficial-desmos-wiki/src/misc/things-desmos-cant-do-yet.md

 There are a lot of things that seem like they _should_ be possible in Desmos, but aren't.
 These are listed below, along with explanations as to why they don't work and (in some cases) partial fixes.

-## Recursion and/or Iteration
+## Generalized iteration

-Desmos does not support recursion, nor does it support generalized iteration.
-However, you can simulate the _effects_ of iteration (and thus, by extension, recursion) using the ((actions)) system, though the speed at which iterative steps can occur is limited to your screen refresh rate.
+Desmos does not support generalized iteration without actions.
+List comprehensions and recursion can be used to achieve almost complete iteration without actions.

 ## Lists of Lists (Nested Lists)